 Symptoms of lymphedema in the head and neck patient vary, depending on where and how bad the edema is.
 Symptoms can include:

 - Swelling in any part of the head and neck that may feel hard to the touch.

 - A feeling of tight skin or muscles.

 - Decreased range of motion in the neck and shoulders (feeling like you can’t move these areas as freely or easily as you could before).

 - A change in breathing, swallowing, eating, or speaking.

 What is the treatment for head and neck lymphedema?

 The earlier that lymphedema is treated, the better the outcomes.
-You may be referred to a therapist to learn strategies to lower the risk of developing lymphedema, including:
+You may be referred to a therapist to learn ways to lower the risk of getting lymphedema, such as:

 - How to prevent injury and infection to the head and neck.

-- Regular exercise and maintaining a healthy weight.
+- Regular exercise and keeping a healthy weight.